sigma/yann.hodique.info/content/blog/2010/02/14/magit_extensions.md

 *  a way to activate those extensions on a per-project basis (I use both git-svn and git-p4 but never at the same time. same for topgit vs stgit)

-An example being worth a thousand words, here is how to code the magit-topic extension.
-If you know the Magit code base, you should feel nearly at home.
-{{< gist sigma 303969 >}}

 Feel free to tell me what you think, any comment or advice is highly welcome !